TOUR ANALYSIS and St. Andrews

 1 The best way to get a tee time at St. Andrews is through the advance reservation process.
 Links Management deals directly with a lead golfer.
 A tour operator or travel agent cannot do this for you.

-2018 - For tee times during high season (mid-April to mid October), reservation requests for up to eight golfers will be taken during a fourteen-day period beginning Wednesday, August 23, 2017, at 10 a.m.
-BST (British Standard Time) and ending September 6.
-Reservations will then be doled out by random draw.
+2019 - For tee times during high season (mid-April to mid October), reservation requests have been taken already during a fourteen-day period Wednesday, August 22 through September 5, 2018.
+See "Plan B" below..

 ALERT: You cannot play the Old Course if it's not open.
 Before making a reservation request, check for "Busy Dates" at www.standrews.com.